Variational Learning Finds Flatter Solutions at the Edge of Stability: Stability Threshold for a Simple Case of Variational Learning

-where $c_{i,t} = (\lambda_i \mathbf{m}_{t}^\top \mathbf{v}_i)^2$, and $\operatorname{VF}(\cdot)$ denotes the Variational Factor \eqref{eq:VF}, a monotonically increasing function satisfying $\operatorname{VF}(\cdot) < 1$. \end{restatable} See Appendix \ref{app:proof-thm1} for a proof.
+\end{restatable} See Appendix \ref{app:proof-thm1} for a proof where we also discuss the case where $\mathbf{Q}$ is low rank.
 The theorem is analogous to the descent lemma for GD and it states that the Variational GD~\eqref{weight-perturb} also decreases the expected loss over $\boldsymbol{\epsilon}$ if each eigenvalue $\lambda_i$ is less than $2/\rho$ times a function called the Variational Factor (VF).
 The VF function is strictly less than $1$, therefore the stability threshold is strictly less than $2/\rho$.
 Unlike GD, the condition here is only sufficient but not necessary.
-A necessary condition can also be derived but we find the one above to be sufficient for our empirical results.
-Further details are along with extensive experiments are given in Appendix~\ref{app:stability_VGD}.
+A necessary condition can also be derived but the one above is sufficient for this paper.